Lagrangeli/Lagrangeli.github.io/_pages/about.md

 ---
 permalink: /
+title: # "Career and Pa- *2025.07*: &nbsp;🏆 One paper on **Physically Correct Video Generation** is accepted to **ICCV 2025**!
+Material-agnostic system identification from videos.

-title: # "Career and Passion Intersect: Zhenyang Li's Professional Hub"
+# 📝 Publicationsersect: Zhenyang Li's Professional Hub"
 excerpt: "About me"
 author_profile: true
 redirect_from: